orkes-io/docs/docs/templates/visual-image-search.md

 <p align="center"><img src="/content/img/workflow-output-visual-image-search.png" alt="Few sample output from the workflow" width="70%" height="auto"></img></p>

 The above image contains only 4 samples that were generated.
-You can check the complete samples generated from the [Workflow Output tab of this execution](https://play.orkes.io/execution/67ffc938-62c6-11ee-973c-6e520ab7b222?tab=workflowInputOutput).
+The workflow output generates a large number of similar images.